Denver Pyle: Continuing roles

-One of Pyle's more endearing roles was that of Briscoe Darling, Jr., on The Andy Griffith Show (1960–1966).
+One of Pyle's more endearing roles was that of Briscoe Darling Jr., on The Andy Griffith Show (1960–1966).
 Pyle played the patriarch of the Darling family, a group of sons (all portrayed by The Dillards), and one daughter, Charlene, portrayed by Maggie Peterson.
 He appeared in seven episodes, six written by the comedy-writing team of Jim Fritzell and Everett Greenbaum.

 Pyle played the role of Mad Jack in 36 episodes of the NBC series The Life and Times of Grizzly Adams (1977–1978).
 He played Buck Webb (Doris Day's television series father) during the first two seasons of CBS's The Doris Day Show (1968–1970).
-He said in 1968 that he based his acting in that role on his father's personality.
+In real life, Pyle was only two years older than Day.
+Pyle said in 1968 that he based his acting in that role on his father's personality.

-He did some writing and directing for the short-lived half-hour Western Dirty Sally starring Jeanette Nolan, which ran on CBS in the first half of 1974.
-He also played a small role on The Waltons as a relative of the Baldwin sisters.

 Pyle's best-known and longest-running television role was that of Uncle Jesse Duke in the CBS series The Dukes of Hazzard (1979–1985) (146 episodes).

 Later years

 In his later life, Pyle played mostly cameo television roles and retired from full-time acting.
 His last film role was in the 1994 film Maverick.
-His last known acting role was as Jesse Duke in the 1997 CBS made-for-television movie The Dukes of Hazzard: Reunion!.
+His final acting role was as Jesse Duke in the 1997 CBS made-for-television movie The Dukes of Hazzard: Reunion!.

 Charitable efforts

 Pyle sponsored Uncle Jesse's Fishing Tournament in Lamar County, Texas.
-In 10 years of operation, the tournament raised more than $160,000 to support children's programs there.
+In ten years of operation, the tournament raised more than $160,000 to support children's programs there.
 First established in 1988, the tournament is still going strong and celebrated its 30th anniversary in 2017.
 It continues to support the children's charities of Lamar County.